 — Academy of Nutrition and Dietetics

 All proceeds from all book sales are donated to the 501c3 nonprofit charity NutritionFacts.org.
-Among his numerous professional roles and accomplishments, Dr.Greger is the Director of Public Health at the Humane Society of the United States.
+Dr.Greger is the Director of Public Health of the Humane Society of the United States.